calint/musem/README.md

 # musem
-some experiments with assembler for i386
+experiments with x86 assembler in protected mode i386